-- 7.1 Planting is to comprise of water-wise, robust species with good longevity. - 7.2 Planting is to be mulched with a 75mm thick bark/wood mulch layer. - 7.3 Native planting species are encouraged. - 7.4 Minimum planting density is 3 plants per square meter for flat areas and slopes up to (but not including 1:4). - 7.5 1:3 and 1:4 slopes are to have a minimum planting density of 6 plants per square meter. - 7.6 The maximum allowable planting slope is 1:4 (1:6 is preferred), unless Engineering approvals allow for 1:3 slopes. - 7.7 No slopes may be steeper than 1:4, unless Engineering approvals allows for 1:3 slopes.
-Terracing is to be used on steeper grades to ensure this requirement is met. - 7.8 Retained areas of vegetation to be weeded and kept weed free. - 7.9 Planting to create habitat in POS for local fauna species in the developments is a requirement.
+- 7.1 Planting shall comprise of water-wise, robust species with good longevity. - 7.2 Planting shall be mulched with a 75mm thick bark/wood mulch layer. - 7.3 Native planting species are encouraged. - 7.4 Minimum planting density is 3 plants per square meter for flat areas and slopes up to (but not including 1:4). - 7.5 1:3 and 1:4 slopes are to have a minimum planting density of 6 plants per square meter. - 7.6 The maximum allowable planting slope is 1:4 (1:6 is preferred), unless Engineering approvals allow for 1:3 slopes. - 7.7 No slopes may be steeper than 1:4, unless Engineering approvals allows for 1:3 slopes.
+Terracing shall be used on steeper grades to ensure this requirement is met. - 7.8 Retained areas of vegetation to have initial weeding prior to practical completion, then seasonal spraying or manual removal (where spraying is not feasible) through the Developer maintenance period as per the City's standard maintenance regime. - 7.9 Manual removal should be undertaken when: - weed species occur within 10cm of planted tubestock or retained vegetation - weed species are about to go to seed - 7.10 Planting to create habitat in POS for local fauna species in developments is a requirement.

-8. Drainage basins
+8. Drainage Management Areas